hks3333/hitl-system/README.md

 * The advanced **rollback and appeal** feature.

 This ensured that the project's core architectural strengths were the star of the show, rather than getting lost in frontend complexity.
 The final result is a testament to this iterative, problem-solving journey: a powerful, resilient, and well-architected system ready for any Human-in-the-Loop challenge.

+# Future Improvements

+There are a lot of improvement scope.
+Given more time, this are the things that could be improved:
+- Dynamic UI Generation Not yet Implemented, had plans to generate a schema and render it, but was very buggy.
+- Database Transactions and Rollback Mechanisms -- Current system is not transactional in nature.
+Partial failures can lead to inconsistencies.
+Could've wrapped critical sections in SQLAlchemy transactions.
+- There's no timeout and retry logic existing for human review, which isn't ideal at all for production.
+- Minor rollback issue if concurrent requests come up.
+- Abstraction of Langgraph agent, making it easier to integrate with any systems.
+- Caching with Redis (Redis cloud was down, so it was not used).
+- Usage of priority Queues to push more important reviews first.
+- RabbitMQ failures may result in losing messages during the period, so an outbox pattern could've been used.
+- Usage of circuit breakers to prevent overloading the system.

 ## Getting Started
 ### 1. Prerequisites